-Book lovers all over the world are starting to wake up and smell the coffee: ebooks are way better than paper books.
-The benefits are many, like not having to lug around a 10-pound doorstop, being able to bring your whole library with you everywhere, and backing up your entire library to the cloud.
+Book lovers all over the world are waking up and smelling the coffee: ebooks are way better than paper books.
+The benefits are many: not having to lug around massive tomes, being able to bring your entire library with you anywhere, and backing up your books to the cloud.

-But if you’re a voracious reader, buying ebook after ebook can burn a huge hole in your wallet.
-One option is to subscribe to an ebook subscription service that grants access to an entire library of ebooks for a monthly membership of just a few dollars.
+But if you’re a voracious reader, buying ebooks one after another can burn holes in your wallet.
+To save money, one option is to subscribe to an ebook subscription service that grants unlimited reading of ebooks for a modest monthly fee.

-The other option is to save your money and switch to freely available ebooks instead.
-You’d be surprised how many ebooks you can get without paying a cent, and that applies to both fiction and non-fiction.
+The other option is to pay nothing and switch to freely available ebooks instead.
+You’d be surprised how many ebooks you can get—both fiction and non-fiction—without paying a cent.
 Where can you find these free ebooks?
-Well, we’re glad you asked…
+Well, we’re glad you asked.

-BookZZ has both fiction and non-fiction, spanning different genres (e.g. science fiction, fantasy, thrillers, romance) and types (e.g. novels, comics, essays, textbooks).
-It’s nothing short of impressive.
+Both fiction and non-fiction are covered, spanning different genres (e.g. science fiction, fantasy, thrillers, romance) and types (e.g. novels, comics, essays, textbooks).

 Project Gutenberg is a charity endeavor, sustained through volunteers and fundraisers, that aims to collect and provide as many high-quality ebooks as possible.
 Most of its library consists of public domain titles, but it has other stuff too if you’re willing to look around.

-As of this writing, Gutenberg has over 53,000 free ebooks on offer.
-They are available for download in EPUB and MOBI formats (some are only available in one of the two) or they can be read online in HTML format.
+As of this writing, Gutenberg has over 57,000 free ebooks on offer.
+They are available for download in EPUB and MOBI formats (some are only available in one of the two), and they can be read online in HTML format.

 You can browse the library by category (of which there are hundreds), by most popular (which means total download count), by latest (which means date of upload), or by random (which is a great way to find new material to read).